Rebecca Danta | Director of Miami Angels

 Who is Rebecca Danta?

 Q: Who are you and what’s your background?

 I am a proud Cuban-American.
 Both of my parents immigrated from Cuba and built a life in Miami.
-I was raised in Miami, and then went to college in central Florida at University of Florida.
-After a brief stint in retail management I got lured into the world of high growth tech when I worked at General Assembly in New York.
+I was raised in Miami and then went to college in central Florida at the University of Florida.
+After a brief stint in retail management, I got lured into the world of high-growth tech when I worked at General Assembly in New York.
 I worked with some of the smartest and kindest people and had an incredible experience there.
 But I quickly realized all I left behind at home in Miami and decided I wanted to move back and make an impact in my community.
-Now I am helping build the venture capital and entrepreneurship ecosystem in Miami as the Managing Director of Miami Angels, an angel network that brings together accredited investors to invest in early stage startups.
+Now I am helping build the venture capital and entrepreneurship ecosystem in Miami as the Managing Director of Miami Angels, an angel network that brings together accredited investors to invest in early-stage startups.

 Q: Who has been your biggest influence, and why did they have such a significant effect on you?

 My mother.
 I was raised by a single mother and I saw the way she sacrificed and did the hard things for us, and I think that was the single biggest factor that makes me the person I am today.
 Although we had a lot of economic uncertainty my mother always put a premium on education.
 Something that drives me now is providing access and opportunity for other underrepresented minorities in tech.

 Q: Knowing what you know now, what would you have told yourself when you were in your twenties?

 You don’t need to have your career perfectly mapped out.
 In fact, the beauty lies in the unexpected – the unforeseen opportunities that pop up and the calculated risks you take.

 I never knew (still don’t!) how to respond to the typical hiring interview question: “Where do you want to be in five years?”
 I used to rack my brain about it, but now I am perfectly comfortable with not knowing.